Winter survival tips to help you get through February

 Finally, there’s nothing wrong with planning a snow day, or perhaps you refer to it as a duvet day or pyjama day.
 Whatever you call it, it’s a day to curl up under a blanket in your pyjamas and read a book, watch movies, or binge-watch your favourite Netflix series.

-No matter how you feel about winter, it will come to an end at some point.
-Although it’s not my favourite season, I admit I’d miss it if it wasn’t around.
+Although winter isn’t my favourite season, I admit I’d miss it if it wasn’t around.
 Surviving winter just makes spring that much more enjoyable.

 What do you do to get through the winter?
 Tell me your winter survival tips below.